nltk/nltk_book/en/ch04-draft.rst

 One of the most basic tasks in data modeling is `classification`:dt:.
 In classification tasks, we wish to choose the correct `class label`:dt: for a given input.
-Each input is considered in isolation from all other inputs, and set of labels is defined in advanced. [#]_ Some examples of classification tasks are:
+Each input is considered in isolation from all other inputs, and set of labels is defined in advance.

-.. [#] The basic classification task has a number of interesting
-  variants: for example, in multi-class classification, each instance may be assigned multiple labels; in open-class classification, the set of labels is not defined in advance; and in sequence classification, a list of inputs are jointly classified.
+Some examples of classification tasks are:

 .. better examples here:?